A Locals Guide to the Best Things to do in Cork (2024 Guide)

 In fact, you can book this highly-recommended tour to Mizen Head, which departs from Cork City and includes visits to Clonakilty, Bantry, Gougane Barra and Mizen Head!

-Having lived abroad for the better part of 6 years, this is what tourists to Ireland always tell me was their favourite thing about Ireland.
-And Cork has some of the most charming and most colourful towns in all of Ireland.
-Just check out this photos of the coastal town of Kinsale.
-Cobh too, in East Cork is especially colourful.
-FYI if I had a spare million I’d move home and buy a house in Kinsale.
+Having lived abroad for the better part of 10 years, this is what tourists to Ireland always tell me was their favorite thing about Ireland.
+And Cork has some of the most charming and most colorful towns in all of Ireland.
+Just check out this photos of the coastal town of Kinsale (above).
+Cobh too, in East Cork is especially vibrant.
+When in Cobh, you must take a photo in front of the Deck of Cards houses like I’ve done below and visit the magnificent St Colman’s Cathedral.

 If you want to explore Kinsale and other colorful Cork towns by don’t fancy driving yourself – then why not consider this luxury guided tour from Cork City that includes stops in Kinsale, Timoleague, Castlemartyr and Cobh.

-Read all about our trip to rural and green Ballyhoura in Cork County!
+Related Read: Our trip to rural and green Ballyhoura in Cork County!

 Oh the Irish people.
 We’re the best aren’t we?
 Who doesn’t love us.
 I’ve travelled a lot, and still for me, the Irish people are the warmest and friendliest people in the whole wide world.
 I know I’m biased being an Irish gal myself.
 But even my very British husband agrees

-#5 Way too many excellent restaurants
+5. Cork has too many excellent restaurants

-#6 Cork’s coffee would impress even the harshest critic
+6. Cork’s coffee would impress even the harshest critic

-It really would.
-I love coffee.
-So much so, that I plan my whole day around how and when I can get a decent coffee.
 Luckily for me, this wasn’t a problem in Cork City.
-From the locals favourite of Cork Coffee Roasters to Farmgate above the English Market to Three Fools Coffee for good coffee with a side of ‘cool’, there’s certain to be something to quench your caffeine fix.
-Also, Starbucks only opened it’s first shop in the city over a year ago, so, that’s a testament to how much we Corkonians support our local coffee shops.
-Please don’t go to Starbucks, unless you really really need a Caramel Frapuccino, I totally get it.
+From the locals favorite of Cork Coffee Roasters to Farmgate above the English Market to Three Fools Coffee on the Grand Parade for good coffee with a side of ‘cool’, there’s certain to be something to quench your caffeine fix.

-#7 It’s home to the famous Blarney Castle
+7. Cork is home to the famous Blarney Castle

 You’ve heard of the famous Blarney Castle right?
 The legendary stone that gives anyone who kisses it ‘the gift of the gab’.
 American tourists LOVE it.
 Believe me, I grew up in Blarney and the hundreds even thousands of American tourists who descend on the castle every day is insanity.
 Especially in the summer.
-But, despite the crowds, the castle is well-worth a visit.
-The grounds are outstandingly lush and green, you could easily spend a full day getting lost here.
-Be sure to bring a camera, because there will be lots of instagram-worthy photo opportunities.

 You can book on a guided tour of Blarney Castle that departs from Cork City, it’s highly recommended!

-#8 There’s good reason why Cork City is referred to as the ‘real capital’ of Ireland
+8. There’s good reason why Cork City is referred to as the ‘real capital’ of Ireland

 Corkonians are notoriously patriotic, I don’t even know if that’s the right word, basically we think we’re better than everyone else.
 We have very unique phrases, that ‘outsiders’ struggle to understand.
-Even our neighbours in Kerry or Limerick don’t have a clue what we’re saying most of the time.
-You can even buy a Dictionary of Cork Slang in most bookshops in the city.
-There’s also, an online Peoples Republic of Cork store where you can buy all sorts of merchandise to express your love for this glorious county.
+Even our neighbors in Kerry or Limerick don’t have a clue what we’re saying most of the time.

-#9 Visit one of Cork cities’ amazing parks
+9. Visit one of Cork cities’ amazing parks

-Fitzgerald’s Park on the outskirts of the City is a favourite of mine, home to the ‘shaky bridge’, with a great little coffee shop, and lots of great photo opportunities.
+Fitzgerald’s Park on the outskirts of the City is a favorite of mine, home to the ‘shaky bridge’, with a great little coffee shop, and lots of great photo opportunities.
 The park also hosts lots of cool free events during the summer.

 Other great local parks in Cork include the Regional Park in Ballincollig, Farran Woods a short drive from Ballincollig and The Lough a short drive from the CBD.
 Visiting a local park is one of the best free things to do in Cork City!